 The term OUI means “operating” of a motor car or vehicle if you have consumed alcohol, marijuana, prescribed drugs, or other controlled substances as defined by U.S. drunk driving laws.
 In any such case, you can be charged if found operating a vehicle on roads that is accessible to the local public.
 If your BAC is found more than 0.08% You can be charged with a DUI or if the police officer finds sufficient evidence against your ability to drive a motor vehicle.

-How to Spot a DUI Driver; As Told by Boise DUI Lawyers:
+How to Spot a DUI Driver:

 - Zig Zagging across the road